Prayag-09/PaytmWallet-Clone/README.md

-# PayTM Basic Version
+# Wallet/PayTM Basic Version

-Welcome to the basic version of PayTM!
-This project demonstrates the internal workings of a payment application using React and React Router.
+Welcome to the basic version of PayTM which shows it's internal wokring!
+This project demonstrates the internal workings of a payment application.

 ## Description